apache/jena-site/source/documentation/sparql-apis/__index.md

 * Substitution of variables for concrete values in query and update execution.
-  This is a form of paramterization that works in both local and remnote usage (unlike "intial bindings" which are only available for lcoal query execution).
+  This is a form of paramterization that works in both local and remnote usage (unlike "initial bindings" which are only available for local query execution).
   See the [substitution section](#substitution) section below.

 * `HttpOp`, using `java.net.http.HttpClient`, is split into `HttpRDF` for